pydantic/pydantic/docs/usage/fields.md

     """
 ```

-1. The `model_config` field is used to enable the validation of assignments.

-    See the [Validate Assignment] section for more details.

-2. Since `validate_assignment` is enabled, and the `name` field is frozen, the assignment is not allowed.
+1. Since `name` field is frozen, the assignment is not allowed.

 ## Exclude